 - Cytomegalovirus (CMV)-seronegative or CMV reduced risk (leukocyte reduced) platelets should be used in pregnant women who are CMV-seronegative or whose CMV status is unknown.

-- IgG antiplatelet antibodies are transmitted through the breast milk, so consider monitoring the platelet counts in breastfed newborns of mothers with idiopathic thrombocytopenic purpura (ITP).
+- IgG antiplatelet antibodies are transmitted through breast milk, so consider monitoring the platelet counts in breastfed newborns of mothers with idiopathic thrombocytopenic purpura (ITP).